Christ's Commission Fellowship: History

+Between 1991 and 1994, CCF posted continued growth, and eventually established its first satellite church at Sucat, Parañaque eventually relocated to Alabang, Muntinlupa in 2003, this would later become CCF Alabang.
 In 1997, CCF's worship services transferred to St. Francis Square in Ortigas Center, Mandaluyong, where it was established as its main worship center until the completion of the CCF Center in April 2013.